abhaysj/ColComm/README.md

-# Edusphere
+# EduSphere
-Edusphere is a MERN Stack Web Application that provides a platform for college students to share knowledge through blogs and engage in real-time chats with other users.
+EduSphere is a MERN Stack Web Application that provides a platform for college students to share knowledge through blogs and engage in real-time chats with other users.
 It aims to address the problem of students struggling to find guidance from experienced individuals by fostering a community of learners and mentors.

 Features:
 User Accounts: Students can create accounts and log in to access personalized features.